-GRA contains a substantial amount of metadata.
-The annotation approach augments the GRA metadata with additional “metamodel” metadata to support post-provisioning.
-The metamodel metadata maps well to the structure of WSDL.
+GRA already defines a substantial amount of metadata.
+The GRA-UML annotation approach augments the GRA metadata with additional metadata to support post-provisioning.
+The additional metadata maps well to the structure of WSDL.
+Some of the metadata may be inferred by applying defaults to the logical service model; the modeler may override these defaults by explicit modeling.

+GRA-UML specifies the GRA Annotation Model.
+This is a UML class model, shown in Figure 11 and Figure 12, which defines all of the metadata that can be used for GRA annotations.
+More details of its contents and examples of its use are provided later in this document.

 The GRA annotation model is a NIEM-UML model.
+This capitalizes on the fact that NIEM-UML defines XSD and XML mappings well-understood by the GRA community.

+Annotations in a particular GRA-UML model are represented by UML InstanceSpecifications.
+Each InstanceSpecification is classified by a Class in the GRA Annotation Model.
+The serialized form of each InstanceSpecification is an XML document fragment that conforms to the XSD type corresponding to the GRA Annotation classifier.

-Instances of this model are created in a GRA specification to define the metadata and annotations.
-Note that this is different than the approach taken in NIEM-UML where stereotypes are used for metadata.
-UML instances provide similar expressability as well as the ability to easily augment the annotations and model complex structures.
-UML instances also have a direct correspondence with the annotation metadata a XML file.
+Note that this is different from the approach taken in NIEM-UML where UML stereotypes are used for metadata.
+UML InstanceSpecifications provide at least as much expressive power as stereotypes, as well as providing the ability to easily augment the annotations and model complex structures.

-As a design goal “normal” UML structures that are typically used to define services can be used without any special stereotypes or undue rules.
-This allows the same UML elements to be used for purposes other than producing GRA specifications, such as producing implementations.
-It also provides for a separation of concerns between the logical services model and the GRA specific requirements and metadata.
-GRA metadata elements realize the UML elements that implement the logical model (Realization is a standard UML construct that shows as an arrow between elements).
+The relationships between annotation elements and the elements in the logical model that they annotate are represented by UML realizations.
+Realization is a standard UML construct that shows as an arrow between elements with a dashed line and an open triangular arrowhead.

+Annotation elements are serialized as XML fragments conforming to the XSD types that correspond to the GRA Annotation model considered as a NIEM-UML model.
+Logical service elements are serialized as UML XMI elements.
+Realizations are serialized as ModelReferences, a form of traceability annotation within the serialized annotations.

-Elements of the UML “Platform independent model” (PIM)
+The UML “Platform independent model” (PIM)

-GRA_UML is designed to interpret specific UML constructs.
-These constructs are in keeping with the SoaML services modeling standard but use of SoaML stereotypes is optional.
-The following elements have meaning to GRA-UML and are shown with preliminary examples:
+GRA-UML is designed to interpret specific UML constructs.
+These constructs are in keeping with the SoaML services modeling standard profile, but use of SoaML stereotypes is optional.
+The following elements have meaning to GRA-UML and are shown with preliminary examples relating to the SIRS (SORNA Interjurisdictional Relocation Service) Specification.

 Actors